 Like most Spanish cities there is an old town, commercial areas, and newer residential areas.
 The old town is beautiful, full of historic sites, shops (including book and children’s) cafes, parks, artworks and plazas.

-As the pandemic wears on, we are becoming increasingly excited about discovering the Catalan region with all its beaches, national parks and hiking trails.
+As the pandemic wears on, we are becoming increasingly excited about discovering the Catalan region with all its beaches, national parks, and hiking trails.
 Catalonia is a diverse region that offers snowy wonderlands in winter as much as tapas and sangria by the beach in summer.
-Until it’s safe to travel long distances again, we hope to visit and blog about as much of this area as we can.
+Until it’s safe to travel long distances again, we hope to visit and blog about as much of this area as possible.

 Paratge de la Moixina

 Although there are plenty of places to sit nearby, on recommendation from the owner of La Nomada vegan takeaway we ended up eating in a forest area called paratge de la Moixina.
-An area that has a few grand restaurants (think weddings, special events) lots of parking and little trails leading along streams and marsh lands.
+A site with a few grand restaurants (think weddings, and special events) lots of parking, and little trails leading along streams and marsh lands.

 Perfect spot to sit, eat and enjoy finding sticks and rocks to throw in the little streams.
 This area is great and whether you treat yourself to one of the nearby restaurants or bring a picnic, it’s definitely worth a stop.